 I’ve Been Injured in a Car Wreck.
 The Insurance Company Will Not Settle.
 What Are My Options?

 If you’ve been injured in a car wreck and the insurance company does not agree to pay you for your medical bills and your other harms and losses that you’ve sustained – such as lost wages, medical bills, pain and suffering, or permanent impairment or functional limitations — your next option is to consider litigation.
-When a lawsuit is filed, the opposing party is served with lawsuit documents known as a Summons and Complaint.
+When a lawsuit is filed, the opposing party is served with lawsuit documents known as a Summon and Complaint.
 The opposing party has a limited amount of time to respond.
 At this point, the discovery phase of litigation begins.

 The Discovery Phase

 The discovery phase of the litigation process is used to discover as many facts about the case as possible.
 Information is typically “discovered” through two methods: written discovery and depositions.
 With written discovery, the opposing side will be asked a series of written questions known as interrogatories and requests for production of documentation.
 They are required to answer within 30 days.